-This fun Valentine syllable game is always big hit with preschoolers and kindergarteners alike around Valentine’s Day.
+This fun Valentine syllable activity is always big hit with preschoolers and kindergarteners alike around Valentine’s Day.

 Valentine Syllable Game Supplies